garrandall/popular-music-data/tracks/eddie-s-love-eddie-kendricks.md

 All of my love, all of my love

-Ooh, ooh, ooh (Eddie's love) Eddie's love
+Oh, oh, oh (Eddie's love) Eddie's love

 I could recite you a poem so sweet